Master of Dispute Resolution

 Pepperdine Caruso Law is committed to a practice-oriented approach, and the Master of Dispute Resolution allows students the flexibility to customize their education, and gain real world experience through various clinics and externships.
 Pepperdine offers more opportunities to handle real cases than any other program in the US, including an Investor Advocacy Clinic , Employment Mediation Clinic , Juvenile Justice Practicum, Special Education Clinic, and externship experiences nationwide and around the world.

-Are the class scheduled flexible for working professionals?
+Are the class schedules flexible for working professionals?

 With courses available in one-week, two-weekend and the traditional full-semester format, professionals in the field can pursue the program on a part-time or full-time basis at a pace that matches their busy schedule.